CalebBell/fluids/README.rst

 The fluids library is designed to be a low-overhead, lightweight repository of engineering knowledge and utilities that relate to fluid dynamics.
-It occupies ~4 MB of RAM on load and should load in a small fraction of a second.

 Fluids was originally tightly integrated with SciPy and NumPy; today they are optional components used for only a small amount of functionality